rethree/task/README.md

 // { tag: 'completed', value: 42 } }
 ```

 Last, but not least `Task`'s can be run in "parallel" or concurrently.
-To be more precise, `Parallel`'ed tasks run within `Promise.all` with the same set of guarantees on the top of the being "unrejectable".
+To be more precise, `Parallel`'ed tasks run within `Promise.all` with the same set of guarantees on the top of being "unrejectable".
 Unlike `Promise.all` and like `Promise.allSettled` it will continue running until all the tasks are completed and return a list of results (including failures).

 ```typescript
 const option = await Parallel(complete(10), fail(42));